No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-Our Immigration 101 two-day South Florida Conference is a must for any attorney new, or somewhat new, to their immigration practice.
+Our Immigration 101 two-day Conference is a must for any attorney new, or somewhat new, to their immigration practice.
+This program sold out and received terrific reviews!
+Any attorney who practices in Immigration should have a copy of this.

-It’s also terrific for anyone who needs to know more about a specific practice area of immigration that is not yet their forte.
+It’s terrific for anyone in immigration that needs immersion in the key areas of the law or needs to know more about a specific practice area of immigration that are not yet their forte.

-We’ll kick off the first day with a good, broad introduction to immigration law and practice, give you a road map, and cover all of the myriad Terms of Art and acronyms you need to know to practice in this area.
+The first session starts with a good, broad introduction to immigration law and practice, give you a road map, and cover all of the myriad Terms of Art and acronyms you need to know to practice in this area.
 This includes the list of authorities who regulate immigration, the interplay between immigration laws and policy, the difference between Immigrant and Non-Immigrant, Visa vs. Status, Inadmissibility vs. Deportability, and more.
 You get the idea.

 Once you’ve had that overview, our faculty will provide some guidance and advice about how to set up and manage your immigration practice.
 What do you do when someone walks in the door?
 What resources are available?
 What should your intake form look like?
 What cases should you turn down?
 All important questions.